bibendovsky/bstone/README.md

   Note: Visual C++ only

 * BSTONE_USE_STATIC_LINKING
-  If enabled links modules statically to avoid dependancy on
+  If enabled links modules statically to avoid dependency on
   system and custom libraries at run-time.

 * SDL2_INCLUDE_DIRS